petkoGH/validusbot-lua/lua-llm-scripting-spec.md

 - ScreenImage:SetLabel(text, color, offsetX, offsetY) attaches or updates text on the image.
 - ScreenImage:SetScreenPosition(x, y) positions image HUD elements in screen pixels.
 - ScreenImage:SetParent(parent_id) can parent icons to a draggable ScreenText handle; children keep their current offset when the parent moves.
+- `ScreenImage:SetSource(path)` and `WorldImage:SetSource(path)` load PNG, JPG, or animated GIF files from a full path.
+Asynchronous PNG/GIF loading requires a local path; remote/UNC PNG/GIF paths are rejected so script shutdown cannot be held by network filesystem I/O.
-- ScreenImage:SetSourceBase64(base64Png) and WorldImage:SetSourceBase64(base64Png) embed PNG data directly in the script.
-Raw Base64 and `data:image/png;base64,...` values are accepted.
+- `ScreenImage:SetSourceBase64(base64Image)` and `WorldImage:SetSourceBase64(base64Image)` embed PNG or animated GIF data directly in the script.
+Raw Base64, `data:image/png;base64,...`, and `data:image/gif;base64,...` values are accepted.
-- ScreenImage:SetSourceBytes(pngBytes) and WorldImage:SetSourceBytes(pngBytes) accept a contiguous Lua array of integer bytes, including hexadecimal literals such as `{0x89, 0x50, 0x4E, 0x47, ...}`.
+- `ScreenImage:SetSourceBytes(imageBytes)` and `WorldImage:SetSourceBytes(imageBytes)` accept either a contiguous Lua array of integer bytes or a binary Lua string, including hexadecimal PNG or GIF bytes.
+- Animated GIF frames and their frame delays are preserved for both screen and world images.
+GIF delays are bounded to 33-1000 ms per frame.
+- PNG/GIF file reads, Base64 parsing, and image decompression run asynchronously. `Create()` returns after queuing the HUD element; the image becomes visible when decoding finishes.
+Removing the element or stopping its script safely cancels or discards unfinished work.
+- Embedded image data is limited to 4 MiB.
+A Lua byte-array table is limited to 128 KiB so copying it cannot monopolize the client thread; use Base64 or a binary string for larger embedded images.
+PNG dimensions are limited to 2048x2048.
+GIFs are limited to 512x512, 64 frames, and a bounded total decoded size.
-- Embedded sources are PNG-only.
-Encoded data is limited to 4 MiB and decoded dimensions to 2048x2048.
-Choose exactly one source setter per image; calling another source setter replaces the prior selection.
+- Choose exactly one source setter per image; calling another source setter replaces the prior selection.

 Text font notes:
 - `ScreenText` and `WorldText` use Tibia's HUD font and size by default.